 Tutorial: Connect a virtual network to an ExpressRoute circuit using the Azure portal

-This tutorial helps you create a connection to link a virtual network (VNet) to an Azure ExpressRoute circuit using the Azure portal.
+This tutorial helps you create a connection to link a virtual network (virtual network) to an Azure ExpressRoute circuit using the Azure portal.
 The virtual networks that you connect to your Azure ExpressRoute circuit can either be in the same subscription or part of another subscription.

 In this tutorial, you learn how to: